kensun0/Joint-Cascade-Face-Detection-and-Alignment/README.md

 # joint-cascade-face-detection-and-alignment

-This project is a C++ reimplementation of joint cascade face detection and alignment in the ECCV 2014 paper.
+This project is a C++ reimplementation of joint cascade face detection and alignment in the ECCV 2014

-This project start with the code from https://github.com/yulequan/face-alignment-in-3000fps.
+This project start with the code from https://github.com/yulequan/face-alignment-in-3000fps

 Only the Key codes were placed here Now.